vladislav-kostin/nice-dependency-injection/README.md

 ## Usage

-Add `[Injectable]` attribute to a MonoBehavior-based class declaration for it to be injected into any field of that type in MonoBehavior scripts with `[Inject]` attributes.
-The attribute is inherited.
+Add `[Injectable]` attribute to a class declaration.
+Add `[Inject]` attribute to a field.

-The injection is initialized right after scene load, after all `Awake` methods and before all `Start` methods.
-The classes that are being injected are currently expected to be in the scene when the injection happens.
+Initial injection happens after scene is loaded, after all `Awake` methods and before all `Start` methods.

-If the object is spawned dynamically, it needs a `DependencyInjection` attribute.
+If your object spawns after initial injection but also needs it, add `DependancyInjector` to it.
+If `[Inject]` field is found befor the corresponding `[Injectable]` type is bound, an error will be produced.

 ## Example